-Figure 4-8.
+Figure 4-18.
 Tools - Ping Test window

-This window is used to test the connection path of the Modem to another networked device with an IP address.
 To Ping a device, first enter the IP address of the device that you wish to Ping into the first field, the Packet Size (in bytes) in the second field, and finally, enter the number of times you wish the Ping function to attempt a connection to the desired device into the third field.
 Click Test to start the Ping mechanism.
 The results of the Ping will be shown in the result box in the bottom half of the window.